TeamHG-Memex/eli5/docs/source/libraries/sklearn.rst

-Text highlighting also works if a document is vectorized using FeatureUnion_ with at least one of CountVectorizer_, TfIdfVectorizer_ or HashingVectorizer_ in the transformer list; features of other transformed are displayed in a regular table.
+Text highlighting also works if a document is vectorized using FeatureUnion_ with at least one of CountVectorizer_, TfIdfVectorizer_ or HashingVectorizer_ in the transformer list; features of other transformers are displayed in a regular table.

 See also: :ref:`Debugging scikit-learn text classification pipeline <text-processing-tutorial>`